derb12/pybaselines/docs/algorithms/spline.rst

 :math:`M`, is calculated as the number of knots, `num_knots`, plus the spline degree minus 1.

-For regular B-spline fitting, the spline coefficients that best fit data are gotten from minimizing the least-squares:
+For regular B-spline fitting, the spline coefficients that best fit the data are gotten from minimizing the least-squares:

 .. math:: \sum\limits_{i}^N w_i (y_i - \sum\limits_{j}^M {B_j(x_i) c_j})^2